 Fatal and serious infections (including bacterial, viral, or fungal) and opportunistic infections have occurred in patients with hematological malignancies treated with BRUKINSA monotherapy.
-Grade 3 or higher infections occurred in 28% of patients treated with BRUKINSA monotherapy.
-The most common Grade 3 or higher infection was pneumonia.
+Grade 3 or higher infections occurred in 27% of patients, most commonly pneumonia.
 Infections due to hepatitis B virus (HBV) reactivation have occurred.

-Consider prophylaxis for herpes simplex virus, pneumocystis jiroveci pneumonia, and other infections according to standard of care in patients who are at increased risk for infections.
+Consider prophylaxis for herpes simplex virus, pneumocystis jiroveci pneumonia and other infections according to standard of care in patients who are at increased risk for infections.
 Monitor and evaluate patients for fever or other signs and symptoms of infection and treat appropriately.